 Special Tips and Tricks

-Some people choose not to finish the sweet potato stuffing off by baking it in the over after.
+Some people choose not to finish the sweet potato stuffing off by baking it in the oven after.
 I mean, it’s totally edible that way, but comes off more like sweet mashed potatoes.

-So I highly recommend you bake it for 45 minutes at the end.
+I highly recommend you bake it for 45 to 60 minutes minutes at the end.
 Using a fork to lightly rake over the potato stuffing before putting it in the oven, gives it a nice texture and makes it look more pretty too.
+Let the color of the stuffing be your guide.
+You’re looking for a nice golden orange when it comes out.
+In my experience, that tends to be after 45-60 minutes.
+You can tell when it’s done as the edges of the potato stuffing will start to pull away from the pan some.

 After you’ve tried this recipe, please rate it by using the star system in the recipe.
 It’s built in.
 I worked really hard on it, so your feedback means a lot.
 If you made substitutions to the recipe (which you’re welcome too), let me know before you start rattling that it wasn’t your speed.